AndreiMoraru123/ContextCollector/README.md

 ![teacherforcing](https://user-images.githubusercontent.com/81184255/213887214-1361255e-8279-4a85-81a7-a436c8130210.gif)

-But there is a problem, this means that the model is going to memorize the captions by heart for each image, because the only sentence that minimizes the loss for a sentence word for word is going to be the exact same sentence.
+But there is a problem, this means that the model is going to memorize the captions by heart for each image, because the only prediction that minimizes the loss word for word for a given caption is going to be the exact same sentence.

 Then why are we doing this?
 Here is the fascinating part: the model is not learning semantics and compositionality during training, but you can notice it is learning the `alpha`-s, which means it will remember what each word is supposed to look like in an image representation.
 This is why we are not calling the `forward` function during inference, that would be useless.
 What the authors are doing instead is using a ___beam search___ algorithm to form sentences different from the training labels, and you can find that in the `sample` function.
 This is the function you would call during inference.